Ollybrook/KMS-Sales-Analysis/README.md

 Checking for null values in "PROFIT, PRODUCT BASE MARGIN and UNIT PRICE COLUMNS"

+              select * from [KMS Sql Case Study]
+              Where Product_Base_Margin Is NULL Or Profit is NULL Or Unit_Price is NULL

 **Analysis Tasks & Business Questions Addressed (Applying SQL Skills from DSA Data Analysis class):**
 **Case Scenario I:**